 The University of Pennsylvania provides (at no cost to you) International SOS (ISOS) benefits.
-Through International SOS, Penn provides members of the Penn community who travel abroad on a Penn-affiliated activity, 24-hour worldwide assistance and emergency evacuation services.
-This includes pre-trip planning advice, access to country-specific travel/health/safety/security information, and in-country medical and personal assistance.
-This is not health insurance but does provide for medical evacuation and repatriation.
-Register your trip with Penn's Global Activities Registry to be automatically registered for ISOS.
+Through International SOS, Penn provides members of the Penn community who travel abroad on a Penn-affiliated activity, 24-hour worldwide medical and security assistance and emergency evacuation services.
+This includes medical insurance, pre-trip planning advice, access to country-specific travel/health/safety/security information, and in-country medical and personal assistance.
+Register your trip with Penn's international travel registry MyTrips to be automatically registered for ISOS.
 Make sure to print your membership card to carry with you on your travels.

 Air Travel Arrangements

 - Economy Travel

 - Opodo (you'll have to convert cost from British Pounds)

 - Premier Tours

 We highly recommend your visiting the US Department of State Website where you can sign up for notification, via email, when new travel warnings/alerts are placed.
 You will find much useful information, including:

 - Travel warnings (visit the site often for the latest updates)